ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 	),
 );`

+To add a class to the container, you can use `'containerClass' => 'nameoftheclass' on your $params array.

 = How do I change the appearence of the comment form Slider Captcha? = If you want to change the appearance of your default CAPTCHA, at the moment you need to, either edit the .css (.scss provided), or to edit the slider_captcha.php's default values.